TsukiCU/bpf-io-latency/hw/README.md

 ### Comparative Testing

-The performance were tested following these steps.
+The performance was tested following these steps.
 1. Execute both reference.sh and the iolatency tool in parallel.
 2. While these tools are running, start the test.fio to generate I/O requests.
 3. Record the output of reference.sh in reference_results.txt.